 How can I clean my eyeglasses on the go?

-If you are not able to reach a tab or mild dishwashing soap, it is recommended to keep a small micro-fiber cleaning cloth with you when you’re out and about, for example in your glasses case.
+If you are not able to reach a tab or mild dishwashing soap, it is recommended to have a small cleaning kit with you, containing eyeglass cleaner and a microfiber cleaning cloth, for when you're out and about.
 That way you can remove loose dirt and streaks when you don’t have the proper materials for a deeper eyeglasses cleanse on hand.
 Microfiber cloths are gentle on the lenses and that way you don’t risk further streaking or scratches on the eyeglass lenses.

 What materials can I use to clean my glasses?